tskit-dev/msprime/docs/interchange.rst

 The ``flags`` column stores information about a particular node, and is composed of 32 bitwise boolean values.
-Currently, the only flag defined is ``IS_SAMPLE = 1``, which defines the sample status of nodes.
-Marking a particular node as a sample means, for example, that the mutational state of the node will be included in the genotypes produced by :meth:`.TreeSequence.variants`.
+Currently, the only flag defined is ``IS_SAMPLE = 1``, which defines the *sample* status of nodes.
+Marking a particular node as a "sample" means, for example, that the mutational state of the node will be included in the genotypes produced by :meth:`.TreeSequence.variants`.